section-engineering-education/engineering-education/content/articles/php-mailtrap/index.md

 ![inbox](/engineering-education/php-mailtrap/output.png)

-> Note, some features on the above screenshots have been skipped for securuty purposes.
+> Note: Some features on the above screenshots have been skipped for securuty purposes.

 ### Conclusion
 In this article, we have extensively discussed the basic concepts of PHP mailing methods.